A Roller Skating Jam Named "Saturdays": Conception and composition

 The song's lyrics were written by Paul "Prince Paul" Huston, Kelvin "Posdnuos" Mercer, David "Dave" Jude Jolicoeur, Vincent "Maseo" Mason and Jonathan "Q-Tip" Davis, and produced by Prince Paul.
-The title of the song derives from the roller skating fad of the 1970s, as well as a prominent sample of "Saturday in the Park" originally recorded by American rock band Chicago.
+The title of the song derives from the roller skating fad of the 1970s.

 Posdnuos and Dave of the group rap verses on the track, and other musical contributions are made by rapper Q-Tip, who raps the first verse of the track and vocalist Vinia Mojica, who sings the chorus.
 The intro of the song features Def Jam co-founder Russell Simmons - in non-musical capacity - as a DJ from fictional radio station "WRMS".
 The song is considered a collaboration from the Native Tongues posse, as De La Soul, Q-Tip and Mojica are all members.

 The themes of the song's lyrics revolve around roller skating and the joy of weekends, compared to darker themes explored throughout De La Soul Is Dead to try to debunk their "daisy-age" image caused by the themes of their previous album 3 Feet High and Rising.
 Because of this, the track has been described as one of the more light-hearted tracks on the album.

-The song's main beat is based around a sample of a riff from soul group The Mighty Ryeders' "Evil Vibrations" (1978); because of this, the group's frontman, Rodney Matthews, is given songwriting credit on the song.
-Aside from this the song samples: